8base/Documentation/docs/frontend/custom-frontend-logic-creating-custom-frontend-functions.md

 Arguments can be given a name and a type (string, number, bigint, boolean, symbol, or object) and declared as a single value or list of the specified type.

-## Return Type

-A return type can be optionally specified when creating a new Function.
-The return type can be string, number, bigint, boolean, symbol, or object.
-If no return type is specified, the function will default to returning "void".